Big Brothers Big Sisters of Middle Tennessee

 - Facilitate up to 4 weekly groups of identified students in the Rites of Passage program in MNPS schools.

-- Utilizing both 1:1 and group mentoring, support youth’s attendance, academic performance, and behavior in school.
+- Utilizing both 1:1 and group mentoring, supports youth’s attendance, academic performance, and behavior in school.

 - Engage with each Little in a 1:1 match weekly in person or via virtual mentoring platforms.

-- Find ways to cultivate and amplify youth voice within your group and mentoring.
+- Find ways to cultivate and amplify youth voices within your group and mentoring.